 (Thumbnail image from KendraCanDraw Tumblr)

 As some of you may already know, I like watching YouTube.
-It’s one of my favorite things I like to do near the end of the day when I’m done with all my work and junk.
-I like watching vlogs, lookbooks, tutorials or anything else I find to be interesting, while I munch down on my popcorn with a throw over my shoulders.
+It’s one of my favorite things I like to do near the end of the day.
+I like watching vlogs, lookbooks, tutorials or anything else I find to be interesting!

 And as some of you may already know (again) I watch a lot of female YouTubers too.